Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: S/T -- Quantum criticality and superconductivity

-Strong evidence for the connection between SC and the observed quantum criticality is the correlation between the doping dependence of $T_c$, $S/T$ and the specific heat jump ($\Delta C_p/T_c$) at the SC $T_c$ which changes by a factor of $\sim$ 10 across the SC dome \cite{BFCASheat}. $\Delta C_p/T_c$ \emph{vs.} $T_c$ data for several FeSC can be scaled linearly to a single $\log$-$\log$ plot over an order of magnitude in $T_c$.
+Strong evidence for the connection between SC and the observed quantum criticality is the correlation between the $x$ dependence of $T_c$, $S/T$, and the specific heat jump ($\Delta C_p/T_c$) at the SC $T_c$, which changes by a factor of $\sim$ 10 across the SC dome \cite{BFCASheat}. $\Delta C_p/T_c$ \emph{vs} $T_c$ data for several FeSC can be scaled linearly to a single $\log$-$\log$ plot over an order of magnitude in $T_c$.
 We propose that spin entropy plays a crucial role in the maximum of $\Delta C_p/T_c$, and that the highest entropy comes from the IC-SDW for $x \sim$ 0.05.
-The striking similarity between the doping dependence of SC $T_c$, $\Delta C_p/T_c$, and $S/T$ is presented in the Fig. \ref{fig:BFCA_Tcdome}.
+The maximum of $\Delta C_p/T_c$ corresponds to a minimum of the anisotropy of thermal conductivity and the superconducting gap modulation \cite{Reid}.
+The striking similarity between the $x$ dependence of SC $T_c$, $\Delta C_p/T_c$, and $S/T$ is presented in Fig. \ref{fig:BFCA_Tcdome}.
 The proportionality of the $T_c$ and the strength of spin fluctuations observed in $S/T$ support the picture of SF mediated superconductivity.
 The SF determine the energy scale which results in the dome-like behavior in $T_c$, $\Delta C_p/T_c$, and $S/T$.
-This can also be observed in the proximity of thermopower intensity peak to the maximal $T_c$ in Fig. \ref{fig:BFCA_SdTx}.
+This can also be observed in proximity to the thermopower intensity peak to the maximal $T_c$ in Fig. \ref{fig:BFCA_SdTx}.